Ways You Can Boost Your Immune System

 Colder months are coming, which means it is a perfect time to reflect on your health and what you can do to stay healthy.
 The best defence you have against getting sick is your immune system, but what is it exactly?
 And what can you do to give it a helping hand?

 Your immune system isn’t just one organ or part in your body, but rather a collection of organs, cells, and tissues that ensures you can fight off infections and illnesses.
 It includes the skin, lymphatic system, glands, the linings of the gastrointestinal and respiratory tracts, and mostly the blood system in red and white blood cells, and platelets.
 Simply put, the white blood cells are the heavy lifters of the immune system, as they identify any viruses, bacteria, or other infections that may harm the body.
-They then then fight off the foreign bodies and produce antibodies in order to recognise the same infections later on.
+They then fight off the foreign bodies and produce antibodies in order to recognise the same infections later on.

 As the immune system is comprised of multiple parts of the body, it can go through changes and experience disruptions that can lead to more periods of poor health.
 In early adult years, the immune system is typically operating at its best, but as people age, its efficiency decreases - which is why it’s important to maintain a healthy lifestyle through: